The Complete 2020 Small Business Guide To Holiday Shipping: Deadlines, Prices, & How To Save

 |UPS Express Critical||Varies||Contact UPS||Prices based on package weight, size, and destination location|

 When To Use UPS For Holiday Shipping?

 UPS has great tracking.
-If you have a package you need delivered fast and you want to keep a close eye on its travels, then UPS might be worth the extra cost.
+If you have a package you need to be delivered fast and you want to keep a close eye on its travels, then UPS might be worth the extra cost.
 Tracking and guaranteed speed are the two reasons to choose UPS over USPS.
-While some small businesses have amazing relationships with their UPS drivers, most small businesses and eCommerce sites won’t want to pay the pick-up fees or increased rate prices by heading into a store.
+While some small businesses have amazing relationships with their UPS drivers, other small businesses and eCommerce sites will hesitate to pay the pick-up fees or the increased rate prices you’ll find when you head into a store.

 Best for fast deliveries with package tracking and Saturday shipping.

 Our Merchant Maverick shipping expert makes the claim that the differences between UPS and FedEx are negligible.
-However, FedEx, like USPS, does have Saturday delivery, and they tout a more involved tracking system, too.
+For what it’s worth, like USPS, FedEx does offer Saturday delivery, and they tout a more involved tracking system, too.
 There are fewer FedEx stores in the United States, so locations are limited, and that could add time to delivery for remote locations.

 - Excellent tracking